rascol/Raspberry-Pi-PPS-Client/README.md

 ```
 ~ $ pps-client -v
 ```
-That runs a secondary copy of pps-client that just displays a status printout that the pps-client daemon continuously generates and saves to a memory file.
-When pps-client starts up you can expect to see something like the following in the status printout:
+That runs a secondary copy of PPS-Client that just displays a status printout that the PPS-Client daemon continuously generates and saves to a memory file.
+When PPS-Client starts up you can expect to see something like the following in the status printout:

 <p align="center"><img src="figures/StatusPrintoutOnStart.png" alt="Status Printout on Startup" width="634"/></p>